-In March of 2016, the Metro Atlanta Chamber published a supply-demand analysis for the region.
-The report, completed by Accenture, analyzed the economic trends and compared employer needs to educational resources.
-Based on an analysis of on-line job postings, the report found that 51% required a Bachelor’s degree and nearly a third required a high school diploma or vocational training, while 11% required an Associate’s degree.

-Approximately 15% of job postings in the region specified fields of study required for applicants.
-Of those, 16% requested degrees in computer science, 15% requested business administration, and 10% requested nursing.

-The Supply-Demand Analysis further identified future skill needs.
-It showed that technical skills, specifically programming and data management, will be in high demand.
-Soft skills, especially communication and team work, will also continue to be important.

 Provide an analysis of the workforce in the region, including current labor force employment, unemployment data, information on labor market trends and the educational and skill levels of the workforce in the region, including individuals with barriers to employment.
 List all data sources used to gather this information.

-In 2015, the Metro Atlanta Region had a labor force of 2.2 million, of which, nearly 2.1 million were employed.
-The region had an average unemployment rate of nearly 6%, approximately 0.5% higher than the the State of Georgia.
-DeKalb County has a civilian labor force of 384,500 individuals and a labor force participation rate of 69%.
+In 2017, the Metro Atlanta Region population was 4 million. .According to the Georgia Department of Labor, DeKalb County has a civilian labor force of 395,383 individuals and a labor force participation rate of 95%.

 As shown in the following table, the distribution of the DeKalb County population largely mirrors the Metro Atlanta Region and the state.
 The county is slightly more concentrated in workers aged 25 to 34 than the region and state and less concentrated than the state in older age groups (55+).
-Residents aged 55 and older in the county account for nearly 20% of the population.
+Residents aged 55 and older in the county account for nearly 22% of the population.

-Relative to the State of Georgia, a higher portion of DeKalb County and Metro Atlanta Region residents aged 25 to 64 have an advanced degree (Bachelor’s or higher).
-In DeKalb County, this group represents approximately 41% of working aged residents.
-The county has fewer residents than the state without a high school diploma or with a high school degree but no further education. concentrationAn overview is provided in the table on the following page.
+.
+DeKalb County has fewer residents than the state without a high school diploma or with a high school degree but no further education.
+There is a larger concentration of DeKalb County residents with Bachelor’s degrees than the USA and the State.
+An overview is provided in the table on the following page.

 Provide an analysis of the workforce development activities (including education and training) in the region, including an analysis of the strengths, weaknesses and capacity of such services to address the identified education and skill needs of the workforce, and the employment needs of employers in the region.

-DeKalb County has a civilian labor force of 384,500 individuals and a labor force participation rate of 69%.
-The distribution largely mirrors the region and the state.
-It is slightly more concentrated in workers aged 25 to 34 and it is less in older age groups 55+.

-institutions
+According to the Georgia Department of Labor, Area Profile , DeKalb has 13 public higher learning institutions.

 Relative to the State of Georgia, a higher portion of DeKalb County and Metro Atlanta Region residents aged 25 to 64 have an advanced degree (Bachelor’s or higher).
 In DeKalb County, this groups represents approximately 41% of working aged residents.